 - Private loans tend to offer a wider array of repayment benefits (ways to get the interest rate reduced), cosigner release, and other features not often found in federal loans.
 Actual loan features will vary by lender.

 - PLUS loans have a loan cancellation benefit in the unfortunate case of a parent borrower's untimely passing or permanent disability.
 Loan cancellation benefits in private loans often exist, but will vary by lender.
 Read the fine print carefully.

 You may ‘cross-shop’ between private loan lenders within the same 30-day window.
 Applying for a private loan will not impact parent PLUS loan eligibility during this time.
 Applying for multiple, credit-based loans or rate shopping with different lenders within a 30-day window will be viewed as one inquiry on your credit history report(s).
 Each loan type has its own application process, specific terms, eligibility requirements, and maximum borrowing limits.

-If rate shopping, compare not only to the 7.9% fixed interest rate of the PLUS loan but consider other factors such as repayment terms and fees as some private loans also offer fixed rate options.
+If rate shopping, compare not only to the PLUS loan interest rate but consider other factors such as repayment terms and fees as some private loans also offer fixed rate options.

 Once you’ve determined which loan type is the best option for you, you must cancel all other outstanding applications.
 Manhattan College will not be able to take action if multiple loan

 Manhattan College does not benefit from lender choice in any way.
 All college employees subscribe to a Student Loan Code of Conduct.
 You are also encouraged to read the Federal Trade Commission's recommendations on how to avoid deceptive loan offers.